 Booze are especially bad for anxious people.
 Alcohol is a sedative and a depressant, which alters the levels of serotonin and other feel-good neurotransmitters in the brain.
 While initially having a drink might induce a feeling of relaxation, this doesn’t last.
 When Blood Alcohol Levels return to normal, most people experience elevated levels of anxiety as a result of alcohol withdrawal.
 Colloquially, the people I’ve spoken with call this “the rebound effect.”

 Caffeine, as you likely already know, is also associated with elevated heart rates and the kind of hyper-alertness that can precipitate feelings of fluster and anxiety.
 There’s actually something called “Caffeine-Induced Anxiety Disorder” that does not sound fun at all.
 See if you can swap your morning espresso for a cup of matcha tea, instead.
 A cup of matcha has as much caffeine as a cup of coffee but without the jittery side effects.
 Matcha is a rich source of naturally occurring L-theanine, an amino acid that activates the brain’s alpha waves, which results in a feeling of calm.
+(Read more about the 3 levels of caffeine sensitivity here.)

 Sugar, on the other hand, has been associated with “increased circulating inflammatory markers, which may depress mood.”
 It also alters the hormone levels that influence mood states, so it’s best to avoid eating sugar in excess since this increases risk of depression, studies show.